 2.3.3 Quantitative analysis of radial profiles

-North and South radial profiles were analysed together, yielding 172 profiles on which the three variables (RW, SG and SM) have been quantified as a function of the distance to the pith.
+North and South radial profiles were analysed together, yielding 172 profiles on which the rod-averaged value of the three variables (RW, SG and SM) have been quantified as a function of the distance to the pith.
 We built a Microsoft Excel file to view and analyse these profiles (see Suppl.
 Mat.).
 The purpose of this analysis was the quantification of the shapes of these profiles, and how they correlate between properties or vary between plots.
 To achieve this, we considered two main indicators of each profile’s shape: the slope, and the curvature.

 The slope of the particular radial profile was computed as the coefficient of the linear regression between the considered property and the distance to the pith.
 It indicates whether the property is globally increasing, decreasing, or staying constant.
 The curvature was computed as the coefficient of quadratic term of a second-degree polynomial regression.
 A positive value corresponds to a convex shape, where the local slope increases outward, whereas a negative value corresponds to a concave shape, where the slope decreases outward.
 All combinations of slope and curvature can exist.
 Thus, each profile could be represented as a dot on a slope/curvature graph, corresponding to a particular shape.
 The correspondence between parameter’s values and profile shapes is illustrated on Fig. 4, where the ‘icons’ illustrate the symmetric shape corresponding to their position on the graph.